Homomorphic Encryption

 encryption allows complex processing to be outsourced to cloud service

-providers or other third parties without compromising data confidentiality.
+or other third parties without compromising data confidentiality.

 Service providers can perform the necessary operations without ever seeing the